kissgyorgy/my-stars/README.md

 ## Rust

+- [unhappychoice/gitlogue](https://github.com/unhappychoice/gitlogue) - A cinematic Git commit replay tool for the terminal, turning your Git history into a living, animated story.
 - [zensical/zensical](https://github.com/zensical/zensical) - A modern static site generator by the creators of Material for MkDocs
 - [BoundaryML/baml](https://github.com/BoundaryML/baml) - The AI framework that adds the engineering to prompt engineering (Python/TS/Ruby/Java/C#/Rust/Go compatible)
 - [achristmascarl/rainfrog](https://github.com/achristmascarl/rainfrog) - 🐸 a database tool for the terminal